 Teaching Through Technologies

-A group led by the Alaska Upward Bound program is using emerging technologies to increase the interest of low-income and first-generation-to-college high school students in science fields.
+A group led by the Alaska Upward Bound program is using emerging technologies to get low-income and first-generation-to-college high school students interested in science.

-Partners in the alliance include the nationwide Council for Opportunity in Education, which will assist with T3 national conference, and Alaskan firms Educating4Leadership, which will provide leadership and communication instruction, and Thrive Design Enterprises, which will help to create design challenges for students.
-Another partner is the Decision Theater North visualization space on the UAF campus, which will be used for leadership meetings.
-In addition to UAF, 10 universities in six states and one territory have signed on as “early adopters” of the program, meaning their associated Upward Bound programs will enter the project in its first year and be joined by more programs in years 2 and 3.
+Partners in the alliance include the nationwide Council for Opportunity in Education, which assist with the T3 national conference, and Alaskan firms Educating4Leadership, which provides leadership and communication instruction, and Thrive Design Enterprises, which helps to create design challenges for students.
+Another partner is the UAF Vis Space, which will be used for leadership meetings.
+In addition to UAF, 10 universities in six states and one territory have signed on as “early adopters” of the program, meaning their associated Upward Bound programs entered the project in its first year and will be joined by more programs in years 2 and 3.